Kirk Sutherland: Storylines

 Kirk first appears when Tyrone Dobbs (Alan Halsall) mistakenly believes that he is Maria Sutherland's (Samia Ghadie) boyfriend.
 Maria explains that Kirk is her brother and co-owner of Weatherfield Kennels.
 Kirk becomes good friends with Tyrone and Jason Grimshaw (Ryan Thomas) and starts dating Fiz Brown (Jennie McAlpine), whom he met at a flat-decorating party.
 He becomes also friends with Les Battersby (Bruce Jones) acting as best man at his wedding and living with him at some point.
 Kirk loses the kennels following a lawsuit over the accidental neutering of a pedigree specimen and proposes to Fiz, but she breaks up with him to be with her first love, John Stape (Graeme Hawley), leaving Kirk feeling broken and humiliated.

-After Fiz' mother and Les' wife Cilla Battersby-Brown (Wendi Peters) leaves the street for Las Vegas, Kirk is left to look after her son, Chesney Brown (Sam Aston).
+After Fiz' mother and Les' wife Cilla Battersby-Brown (Wendi Peters) leaves the street for Las Vegas, Kirk is left to look after her son, Chesney (Sam Aston).
 Kirk fails to provide adequate care for Chesney, and he is subsequently taken into foster care.
 When Fiz returns from a holiday, she is furious but forgives Kirk.
 She manages to get Chesney home, but she has to move in with them, making Kirk believe she still has feelings for him.
 Kirk leaves to visit his parents in Cyprus for several weeks.
 Fiz dreads him coming home while she is providing a home for Chesney.
 On his return, he reveals that he has a new girlfriend called Julie Carp (Katy Cavanagh), whom he fell in love with in Cyprus.
 Kirk moves out of the flat as he feels he is in the way of Fiz's life.
-He moves between Maria's and Tyrone and Molly Dobbs's (Vicky Binns).
+He moves between Maria's, and Tyrone and Molly Dobbs's (Vicky Binns).
 Kirk applies for a job at Underworld as a machinist, but loses out to Izzy Armstrong (Cherylee Houston).
 However, owner Carla Connor (Alison King) offers him a job as a delivery driver.
 Kirk soon forms a strong friendship with Izzy and develops feelings for her.
 When Gary Windass (Mikey North) is arrested for assaulting a man who was hassling Izzy, Kirk makes a false statement to the police that it was he who committed the crime.
 Gary, Kirk, Tommy Duckworth (Chris Fountain) and Tyrone later abduct Leon Southam (Colin Parry), whose girlfriend, Ruth Walsh (Rebecca Callard), has been bullying Fiz in prison, which leads to Leon going back to prison.